Little Women (2019 film): Development and casting

+Screenwriter and director Greta Gerwig and star actress Saoirse Ronan at a screening of Little Women.

 In October 2013, it was announced that a new film adaptation of the novel Little Women by Louisa May Alcott was in development at Sony Pictures, with Olivia Milch writing the screenplay, and Robin Swicord and Denise Di Novi serving as producers.
 In March 2015, Amy Pascal joined as a producer on the new adaptation, with Sarah Polley hired to write the script and potentially direct.
 Ultimately, Polley's involvement never went beyond initial discussions.
 In August 2016, Greta Gerwig was hired to write the screenplay.
 In June 2018, Gerwig was announced as the film's director in addition to being its screenwriter.
 She had heard about Sony's plans to adapt the book in 2015 and urged her agent to get her in touch with the studio, conceding that while she "was not on anybody's list to direct this film", it was something she aspired to do, citing how the book had inspired her to become a writer and director.
 Pascal described Gerwig's pitch as "the ambition and the dreams that you have as a girl" and how they "get stomped out of you as you grow up" as well as "commerce and art and what we have to do to make things commercial."
 In addition to being Gerwig's first studio film she had directed, Little Women was her second solo directorial endeavor.

 It was also announced in June 2018 that Meryl Streep, Emma Stone, Saoirse Ronan, Timothée Chalamet, and Florence Pugh had joined the cast of the film in undisclosed roles.
 Gerwig had previously worked with Ronan and Chalamet in her solo directorial debut film, Lady Bird (2017), while she sought to cast Pugh after seeing her in Lady Macbeth (2016).
 Eliza Scanlen, who Gerwig watched star in the television miniseries Sharp Objects (2018), joined the cast the following month.
 James Norton and Laura Dern were cast in August.
 Emma Watson joined the cast that same month, replacing Stone who dropped out due to scheduling conflicts with promoting The Favourite.
 In September 2018, Louis Garrel, Bob Odenkirk, and Chris Cooper joined the cast in supporting roles.
 New Regency Pictures was announced as an additional financier on the film in October.